-Simplex strainers, also sometimes referred to as basket strainers, are used to protect equipment and processes downstream from particulates.
-Since simplex strainers have only one basket chamber, the process flow must be interrupted to access the strainer basket for cleaning once the differential pressure exceeds 5 PSI.
+Simplex strainers, also known as basket strainers, are essential for protecting downstream equipment and processes from particulate contamination.
+With a single basket chamber, simplex strainers require interruption of the process flow for basket cleaning when the differential pressure exceeds 5 PSI.

 Custom fabricated strainers cost more due to the labor required to fabricate them and the lead time ranges from 8 to 20 weeks depending upon the strainer size.
 The most common size fabricated simplex strainers (2" through 10") have lead times of 8-10 weeks.
 The larger strainers and strainers which require customizations take longer due to the additional engineering and procurement time required for raw materials.

 The most common materials of construction for fabricated simplex strainers are carbon steel ASTM SA 516 GR.70 or 316L SS, however practically any alloy available in plate form can be converted into a simplex strainer.

 We have written articles to help with the selection of simplex strainers; SIMPLEX STRAINERS: Differences between Y and Basket Style Strainers and BASKET STRAINERS: Differences between Simplex and Duplex Style Strainers.